-Proposals must bring deep expertise in at least one SBE disciplinary program area, and provide details on how such SBE disciplinary expertise and leadership will contribute to strengthening American infrastructure.
-Proposals must also bring relevant expertise in the focal infrastructure, which is likely to be in one or more research areas represented in the programs supported by the NSF Office of Integrated Activities (OIA) or the other participating NSF directorates:
+Proposals must bring deep leadership expertise in at least one SBE disciplinary program area, and provide details on how such SBE disciplinary expertise and leadership will contribute to strengthening American infrastructure.
+Proposals must also bring relevant expertise in the focal infrastructure itself, which is likely to be in one or more research areas represented in the programs supported by the participating NSF directorates and offices:

-For the purpose of this solicitation, the focal infrastructure of the proposed research may be of any kind, including physical, cyber, biological, technological, social, economic or educational.
+For the purpose of this solicitation, the focal infrastructure of the proposed research may be of any kind, including, for example, physical, cyber, social, economic, biological, technological or educational.
 However, the proposal must identify a specific, focal and well-defined infrastructure.
-Proposals must exhibit and build on a deep understanding of at least one SBE science relevant to the design, development or sustainability of the focal infrastructure.
-These sciences may include those of human cognition, perception, information processing, decision-making processes, social and cultural behavior, legal frameworks, governmental structures and other areas of SBE science supported in the disciplinary programs of the SBE directorate.
+Proposals must be led by and build on a deep understanding of at least one SBE science relevant to the design, development or sustainability of the focal infrastructure.
+These sciences may include those of psychology, learning, linguistics, anthropology, geography, network science, sociology, economics, decision science, organizational behavior, science and technology studies, law and science, governmental structures and other areas of basic SBE science supported in the disciplinary programs of the SBE directorate.

 Proposals may only be submitted by the following: